apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 Release 1.3.0 includes the following new features:

-* Overhead reduction of upto 60% in sending a logging events to an appender
+* Overhead reduction of upto 60% sending logging events to an appender

 ## Release 1.2.0 - 2024-01-01 {#rel_1_2_0}